NotSurprised/Ethernaut-CTF-writeup/18. Recovery/Recovery.md

 From [YellowPaper](https://ethereum.github.io/yellowpaper/paper.pdf) chapter 7:
 ![](https://i.imgur.com/GoubqYo.png)

-No doubt that new contract's address deploy by smart contract can be preditable.
+No doubt that new contract's address deploy by smart contract can be predictable.

 ![](https://i.imgur.com/YDTVMqZ.png)